Azure/azure-powershell/src/SecurityInsights/docs/Update-AzSentinelDataConnector.md

 ```

 ### -DefaultProfile
-[Parameter(ParameterSetName = 'UpdateGenericUI', Mandatory)]
-[Parameter(ParameterSetName = 'UpdateViaIdentityGenericUI')]
 The credentials, account, tenant, and subscription used for communication with Azure.

 ```yaml
 Type: System.Management.Automation.PSObject